U.S., China agree on rules for air-to-air military encounters

 "We agreed to new channels of communication to reduce the risks of miscalculations between our militaries," Obama told a White House news conference with Xi standing beside him.

-The new agreement on rules of behaviour for air-to-air encounters was broad in scope, addressing everything from the correct radio frequencies to use during distress calls to the wrong physical behaviours to use during crises.
+The new agreement on rules of behavior for air-to-air encounters was broad in scope, addressing everything from the correct radio frequencies to use during distress calls to the wrong physical behaviors to use during crises.

 "Military aircrew should refrain from the use of uncivil language or unfriendly physical gestures," read one provision of the agreement.
 (1.usa.gov/1G7zxTW)